-After breakfast, we dive into the sights, sounds and smells of Hanoi.
-Your guide and driver will collect you from the hotel lobby to start your trip with a visit to the Ho Chi Minh complex on the site where he declared Vietnam’s independence in 1945 and see the reverence with which Vietnamese people treat their “Uncle Ho”.
+After breakfast, we will dive into the sights, sounds and smells of Hanoi.
+Your guide and driver will collect you from the hotel lobby to start your trip with a visit to the Ho Chi Minh complex on the site where he declared Vietnam’s independence in 1945, and see the reverence with which Vietnamese people treat their “Uncle Ho”.
 Other sites that we will visit with our local guide include House 54, Stilt House, Presidential Palace, and the One Pillar Pagoda.

 After the visit to the Museum, we will have Pho for lunch at Pho Huyen, a Vietnamese Noodle shop.
 Some of the local people call this world-famous Noodle soup “Mac-Noodles” since it is as popular here as MacDonalds is in other parts of the world!
 At the restaurant, your tour guide will explain the routine during Vietnamese meal times, and also tell you which special ingredients are needed for you.

 After lunch, we visit the Temple of Literature.
 Originally built in honor of Confucius by Emperor Ly Thanh Tong in 1070, a university was added to the grounds six years later.
 The university provided education to the royal family and children of the aristocracy or “mandarins”.
 The University remained here until Emperor Gia Long moved the countries administrative capital from Hanoi to Hue in the 18th century.

 Return your hotel for some rest before starting the evening local food discovery.